-5 years to adult: Administer naloxone 2 mg intranasal atomizer (Divide administration of the dose equally between the nares to a maximum of 1 mL per nare.)
+Aged 28 days to adult: Administer naloxone 2 mg IN, dividing administration of the dose equally between the nares to a maximum of 1 mL per nare, OR administer 4 mg/0.1 mL IN in one nare.
+(NEW '18)

-n) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose,

-- 0.1 mg/kg IVP/IO (titrated)/IM/IN (If delivery device is available-divide administration of the dose equally between the nares to a maximum of 1 mL per nare) Maximum single dose 0.4-2 mg

-- o) Consider repeating naloxone.

-- p) Establish IV/IO access with LR.

-If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid bolus of 20 mL/kg LR IV/IO.
+- n) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose: Aged 28 days to adult: Administer 0.1 mg/kg IVP/IO (titrated)IM/IN (if delivery device is available, divide administration of the dose equally between the nares to a maximum of 1 mL per nare); OR administer 4 mg/0.1 mL IN in one nare.
+May be repeated as necessary to maintain respiratory activity.
+ET dose: 0.2-0.25 mg/kg.
+(NEW '18) - o) Consider repeating naloxone. - p) Establish IV/IO access with LR. - If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid bolus of 20 mL/kg LR IV/IO.
 If patient's condition does not improve, administer the second bolus of fluid at 20 mL/kg LR IV/IO.